splunk/public-o11y-docs/rum/rum-terminology-concepts.rst

 RUM metrics for browser applications
 ====================================
 Splunk RUM for Browser uses these metrics to measure the health of your application.
-For more, see :ref:`rum-browser-metric` in the Splunk RUM metrics reference.
+For more, see :ref:`rum-metrics` in the Splunk RUM metrics reference.

 .. _rum-web-vitals: